Jay Berwanger

-John Jacob "Jay" Berwanger (March 19, 1914 – June 26, 2002) was an American college football player and referee.
+John Jacob "Jay" Berwanger (March 19, 1914 – June 26, 2002) was an American college football player.
 In 1935, Berwanger was the first recipient of the Downtown Athletic Club Trophy, renamed the Heisman Trophy the following year.
 At its inception, the award was given to "the most valuable player east of the Mississippi."
 In 1936, Berwanger became the first player drafted into the National Football League in its inaugural 1936 NFL draft, although he did not play professionally due to a salary dispute.

 College career

 After attending Dubuque High School in Iowa, Berwanger played college football for the Chicago Maroons football team of the University of Chicago for the 1933 though 1935 seasons, scoring 22 touchdowns in 24 games.
 He was a star halfback for Chicago, where he was known as the "one man football team".
 Playing in the one-platoon system era, he was also a linebacker and return specialist.
 Berwanger was also nicknamed "the Flying Dutchman", although his ancestry was actually German, and the "Man in the Iron Mask", because he wore a special face guard to protect his twice-broken nose.

 Berwanger was also awarded the Chicago Tribune Silver Football as the most valuable player in the Big Ten Conference and earned unanimous All-America honors.
 In a 1934 game against the Michigan Wolverines, Berwanger left his mark on Michigan center Gerald Ford in the form of a distinctive scar beneath the future U.S. president's left eye.
 In 1935, Berwanger became the first recipient of the Downtown Athletic Club Trophy, renamed the Heisman Trophy the following year—John Heisman was then the club's athletic director, and after Heisman's death in October 1936 the trophy was expanded to become a national honor and named the Heisman Trophy.

 Berwanger also competed in track and field for Chicago, setting a school decathlon record in 1936 that stood until 2007.
 He was a brother of the Psi Upsilon fraternity.